nea89o/ModDevWiki/docs/ide-setup.md

 ## Setting up GitHub

-Although not strictly neccessary, it is recommended that you create a [GitHub](https://github.com) Account.
+Although not strictly necessary, it is recommended that you create a [GitHub](https://github.com) Account.
 This tutorial will assume you have one.
 If you do not have a GitHub Account you might need to find some more manual work arounds for some things.

 ## Deciding on a Project